-Your data and compute is in a sandbox and the nodes in your compute graph can be designed as pure functions if you use the data from the Key Value stores.
-You don’t ask for arbitrary data from an API, it is matched and pumped into your node by Red Sift and your code in turn emits the next batch.
+Your data and compute are in a sandbox and the nodes in your compute graph can be designed as pure functions if you use the data from the Key-Value stores.
+You don’t ask for arbitrary data from an API, it is matched and pumped into your node by Red Sift, and your code, in turn, emits the next batch.

 First off let’s make sure we have the latest Red Sift SDK for local development.

 Then create an API Sift which simply sets up our scaffolding in the sift.json

 $> redsift create ~/mini-elastic (from the menu select the

 Red Sift DAGs are polyglot, each node runs in a container and every one can be different if we need it to be.
 In this case, we want a Golang container that has the libraries we need for RocksDB.
 With a compiled language like Go, we could run it in something much more minimal but for simplicity, we are just using a stock container.

 With our content being indexed on a schedule and Bleve doing its magic, we just need to take this index and query from it.